goldentroll/learn-javascript/project-javascript-d1-functions/README.md

 - Arrow Functions
 - Concise Body Arrow Functions

-If you are not familier with them please read Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript
+If you are not familier with them please download Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript

-## Project Definition

-Date Formatter
+## Project Title: Date Formatter

 1. Create a html file with your name like john.html

 2. Add current code to that file:

 ```html